titumozammel/3c-strategic-approach/README.md

 > **Capacity → Effective Application → Execution → Sustainable Execution Capacity → Sustainable Business Value**

+The exact effect will depend on the condition, intervention, execution quality, and surrounding organizational system.

+Therefore:

-However, 3C does not claim that better attention automatically produces better outcomes.
+> **3C does not claim that better attention automatically produces better outcomes.**

 The relationship requires appropriate action, execution, learning, and adaptation.

 ---

-# 19. VALUE CREATION LOGIC
+# 20. VALUE CREATION LOGIC

 3C does not directly create business value.